Art. 67 LTVA — Swiss VAT Fiscal Representation

 Any foreign company whose worldwide turnover exceeds CHF 100,000 and that makes taxable supplies on Swiss territory must register.
 Taxable supplies include goods delivered in Switzerland, digital services consumed by Swiss recipients, and construction or installation work performed in Switzerland.
 The threshold is global — a company with no Swiss entity can still be obligated.

-Once the complete dossier is submitted to the AFC, a VAT number is typically issued in 4 to 8 weeks.
+Once the complete dossier is submitted to the FTA, a VAT number is typically issued in 4 to 8 weeks.
 We monitor the application and notify you as soon as the number is issued.

 There is no client portal.
 At onboarding you receive a personal reference code.
 Each period, you email your general ledger export or invoice list quoting that code.
 We confirm receipt, prepare the return, and send you the payment summary.
 The process runs entirely by email — traceable and auditable.